-Emily Ellinger is a policy analyst at RAND Corporation, based in the Pittsburgh office.
-Her research interests include strategic competition, alliance formation and politics, intelligence collection/analysis, extreamism, and security cooperation, geographically focused on Europe and East Asia.
+Emily Ellinger (she/her) is a policy analyst at RAND Corporation, based in the Pittsburgh office.
+Her research interests include strategic competition, alliance formation and politics, the security clearance process, extremism, and security cooperation, geographically focused on Europe and East Asia.

 Prior to joining RAND, Ellinger was a threat analyst at Prescient LLC, a private firm that provided open-source analysis for on-the-ground threats and potential risks in remote locations around the world.
 During her undergraduate career, Ellinger spent a quarter in China studying at Peking University and Hangzhou Wanxiang Polytechnic.
 There she investigated public health and renewable energy technology and policy in a fellowship for the Wanxiang Corporation.

 Michael J. Mazarr, Bryan Frederick, John J. Drennan, Emily Ellinger, Kelly Elizabeth Eusebi, Bryan Rooney, Andrew Stravers, Emily Yoder, Understanding Influence in the Strategic Competition with China, RAND Corp., 2021

 Marek N. Posard, Emily Ellinger, Jamie Ryan, Richard S. Girven, Updating Personnel Vetting and Security Clearance Guidelines for Future Generations, RAND Corp., 2021

 Mazarr, Michael J., Bryan Frederick, Emily Ellinger, and Benjamin Boudreaux, Competition and Restraint in Cyberspace: The Role of International Norms in Promoting U.S. Cybersecurity, RAND Corporation (RR-A1180-1), 2022